Adrian Smith (politician): 2008

 Smith won the primary with 87% of the vote.
 He was reelected to a second term, defeating Democratic nominee Jay Stoddard 77%–23%.

 2010

 Smith won the primary with 88% of the vote.
 He was reelected to a third term, defeating Democratic nominee Rebekah Davis 70%–18%.

 2012

 Smith won the Republican primary with 82% of the vote.
 He was reelected to a fourth term, defeating Democratic nominee Mark Sullivan 74%–26%.

 2014

 Smith won the Republican primary with 68% of the vote.
 He was reelected to a fifth term, defeating Democratic nominee Mark Sullivan a second time, 75%–25%.

 2016

 Smith was unopposed in the Republican primary and the general election.

 2018

 Smith was renominated with 66% of the vote.
 He was reelected to a seventh term, defeating Democratic nominee Paul Theobald 77%–23%.

 2020

 Smith won the Republican primary over four other candidates with 83% of the vote, and won the general election with 79% of the vote over Democratic nominee Mark Elworth Jr., a marijuana legalization activist.
+After he was reelected Smith voted to challenge the legitimacy of the 2020 presidential election.